shernille37/Facebook-Clone/README.md

 ## Features
 - User authentication with Firebase Google Provider
-- Post what in your mind
+- Post what's in your mind
 - Real time post update with Firebase Firestore

 ## Technologies Used